September 27, 2026 · Boulder, Colorado · ~5,335 ft altitude

 Altitude Tax

-At 5,430 feet, expect to run 5–8% slower than your sea-level marathon pace.
-A 3:30 sea-level runner should target 3:40–3:48 at Boulder.
-Trying to hit sea-level splits at altitude is a recipe for disaster after mile 15.
+At 5,335 feet, most sea-level runners should plan for 5–8% slower performance than sea-level marathon fitness.
+A 3:30 sea-level runner should target roughly 3:40–3:48 at Boulder.
+Chasing sea-level splits at altitude is the single most common Boulder mistake.

 Acclimatization